 Review – ICG Review Comments:

-The ICG will review the comments received and may follow up with its own question(s) to the relevant OC, if the ICG deems necessary.
+The ICG will also review the comments received and may follow up with its own question(s) to the relevant OC, if the ICG deems necessary.

 Update – ICG Secretariat to ICG:

-On periodic basis, ICG secretariat will create a summary digest of comments received.
+On periodic basis, ICG secretariat will create a summary of comments received.
 The ICG requests that OCs, to whom the comments have been addressed, post any summary updates related to their responses or how they have dealt with the comments in general as they find appropriate.